dmartine/TNRIS-workshop/web/wab_config_widget.md

  ![wab_searchwidget](./wab_queryfilterwidget.PNG)

-6. Click `Attribute` and change the subtitle to `Inspection Ratings`.
+6. Click `Attribute` and change the subtitle to `Inspection Ratings` > click `Save`.

-7. Click `Save`.

-8. Click `Launch` to test the application.
+7. Click `Launch` to test the application.
 On map load you will notice there are no features on the map.
 Click `Inspection Ratings Filter` button to filter features by ratings by count and extent.
 This is an example of how to query a feature service, however what if we wanted to load query results when the map is loaded?

-9. Click the widgets folder (e.g., webappbuilder\server\apps\1) for your existing application.
+8. Click the widgets folder (e.g., webappbuilder\server\apps\1) for your existing application.

-10. Click `config.json` and open that file.
+9. Click `config.json` and open that file.
 Scroll down to line 229, if you're not using a code editor look for
 ```json
         "name": "FeatureLayer_filter",
         "label": "Inspection Ratings Filter",